Shivam60/Text_Classifiers/Readme.md

 Project name: Text_Classifier.

-Description: A description of your project follows.
-A good description is clear, short, and to the point.
-Describe the importance of your project, and what it does.

-Table of Contents: Optionally, include a table of contents in order to allow other people to quickly navigate especially long or detailed READMEs.
+The Basic Idea is that if you give sample text files which are in sub folders where subfolders are the respective category of that file.
+What This Project aims at doing is make a naive bayes classifier which can predic unclassified text files.
+The aim is to reach a greated than 85% classification on the given dataset.

+Table of Contents:
+1) Description of respective Modules or python files
+2) Algorithms used in respective Modules or files
 Installation: Installation is the next section in an effective README.
 Tell other users how to install your project locally.
 Optionally, include a gif to make the process even more clear for other people.

 Usage: The next section is usage, in which you instruct other people on how to use your project after they’ve installed it.
 This would also be a good place to include screenshots of your project in action.